Meghan Markle's Lawsuit Is Already Off To A Rocky Start

 Meghan Markle’s lawsuit against Associated Newspapers did not start strong.
-A judge struck out three of the motions for being “irrelevant in law, or inadequately particularized,” according to The Daily Beast.
+A judge struck out three of the motions for being “irrelevant in law, or inadequately particularised,” according to The Daily Beast.

 Markle is suing the Mail on Sunday for breach of copyright, invasion of privacy, and contravention of her data rights after it published parts of a letter she had written to her father.
 Her initial claims also accused the Mail of acting “dishonestly and in bad faith,” of deliberately stirring up family contact, and having an “obvious agenda of publishing intrusive or offensive stories about [her] intended to portray her in a false and damaging light.”
 Those three claims are now removed.